Where did you grow up?

 I am currently the Deputy Director for Science and Operations.
 I oversee the Operations, Management, and Information Division activities such as facilities, IT, administration, and budgeting, as well as the science programs for the Marine Mammal and Sea Turtle Division and the Population and Ecosystem Monitoring Division.

-Who is the most influential woman you know?
-How does she inspire you?
+Who is the most influential person you know?
+How do they inspire you?

 The most influential woman I know, although not personally, is Kathryn Sullivan who was the NOAA Assistant Administrator in 2013–2014.
 She inspired me with her ability to reach out to staff on a personal level, whether via email or in person.
 She showed that she really cared about not only what the staff were working on but also on how they were doing.
 She is a good role model to other women in how to balance being a strong leader with the ability to really get to know people on a personal level.